squirrel-prover/squirrel-prover/examples/README.md

 $ grep "AXIOMNAME " *.sp
 ```

-The case studies can be split into multiple categories.
+The case studies of [1] can be split into multiple categories.
 For each protocol, we provide the
 bibliographic reference that contains the description we used to model the
 protocol, which may differ from the original specification of the protocol.